-The following financial information has been derived from the historical financial information contained in Section B of Part 3 (Special purpose historical financial information) and should be read in conjunction with the full text of this document.
-Prospective investors should not rely solely on the summarised information set out below:
+The historical financial information relating to the Company is set out in Section B of Part 3 (Special purpose historical financial information) and should be read in conjunction with the full text of this document.

 11. DETAILS OF THE PLACING